seanybaggins/qt-package-overalys/README.md

 # Intro
 I need to get qtbase and qtmultimeida cross compiling to mingw32 for my job.
-I want to upstream these changes but sometimes review process in nixpkgs is taking longer than I have time for.
+I want to upstream these changes but sometimes the review process in nixpkgs is taking longer than I have time for.
 This repo exists so I can iterate quickly on getting cross compilation working for nixpkgs and so other memembers of the community can leverage my work and hopefully help me get a few more packages